 B. Fill all dips and remove any bumps in the overall plane of the slope.
 1. The tolerance for dips and bumps in lawn areas shall be a 12-mm (1/2 in.) deviation from the plane in 3,000 mm (10 ft).

 2. The tolerance for dips and bumps in shrub planting areas shall be a 25-mm (1 in.) deviation from the plane in 3,000 mm (10 ft).

 3. All fine grading shall be inspected and approved by the landscape architect prior to planting, mulching, sodding, or seeding.
 C.Berming shall not be placed within 10' of any existing tree nor will it be allowed to encroach upon any utility, drainage, or maintenance easement.
 Berming shall not impede or obstruct any necessary swales needed to drain other areas for the property.
+IV.
+Planting Operations

-A. Plants shall be set on flat-tamped or unexcavated pads at the same relationship to finished grade as they were to the ground from which they were dug, unless otherwise noted on the drawings.
+A.Plants shall be set on flat-tamped or unexcavated pads at the same relationship to finished grade as they were to the ground from which they were dug, unless otherwise noted on the drawings.
 Plants must be set plumb and braced in position until topsoil or planting mix has been placed and tamped around the base of the root ball.
 Improper compacting of the soil around the root ball may result in the tree settling or leaning.
 Plants shall be set so that they will be at the same depth and so that the root ball does not shift or move laterally one year later.
+1. Determine the elevation of the root flare and ensure that it is planted at grade.
+This may require that the tree be set higher than the grade in the nursery.